Eddie Shepherd’s Walled Gardens Supper Club

 Vegetarian chef Eddie Shepherd describes his Walled Gardens Supper Club as “an underground restaurant serving innovative modern vegetarian food in an informal, sociable setting”.
 Yes, it is.
-But my description is simpler: it’s brilliant.
+But my description afterwards was simpler: it’s brilliant.
 Here’s why.

 Supper Clubs are where people sit down to eat in the homes of strangers.
 These are also called pop-up restaurants, secret restaurants, or anti-restaurants.
-It’s an alternative dining experience, where you eat restaurant quality food at an affordable price, socialising informally with other diners and the host.
+Consequently, it’s an alternative dining experience, where you eat restaurant-quality food at an affordable price, socialising informally with other diners and the host.
 They are usually BYO too, meaning that you bring along your drinks.

 You can find Supper Club events through word-of-mouth or social media.
 Web sites such as Eat My World and Supperclubfangroup also provide listings.
 All you have to do is book a ticket, which usually sell-out quickly.